oracle/graal/docs/reference-manual/native-image/JFR.md

 }
 ```

-You can further configure the JFR recording or enable logging.

 ## Configure JFR Recording

-You can configure the JFR recording by passing a comma-separated list of key-value pairs to the `-XX:StartFlightRecording` option.
+Similar to normal Java applications, you can configure the JFR recording by passing a comma-separated list of key-value pairs to the `-XX:StartFlightRecording` option.
 For example:
 ```shell
 -XX:StartFlightRecording="filename=recording.jfr,dumponexit=true,duration=10s"